rlanggin/GW_Explorer_A_Beginners_Guide/README.md

 This project aims to introduce high-school students to the exciting field of Gravitational-Wave (GW) astrophysics through hands-on educational Python Jupyter Notebooks.
 The tutorials are designed to build a foundational understanding to both coding and GW astrophysics by guiding students step-by-step in exploring real GW data and analyses.

-These notebooks are designed to be easily downloaded and run in Google Colab — simply download, upload to Google, and run!
+These notebooks are designed to be easily downloaded and run in Google Colab — simply download, upload to Google Drive, and run (only the notebooks are required)!

 ## Repository Structure

 - **Notebook Drafts (in main folder):**
-  Three Jupyter notebooks in draft form, each progressively exploring key concepts and data analysis techniques in gravitational wave astronomy.
+  Three Jupyter notebooks in draft form, each progressively exploring key concepts and data analysis techniques in Gravitational-Wave astronomy.
   - Notebook 1: Black holes & Spacetime
   - Notebook 2: Generating Waveforms
   - Notebook 3: Bayesian Parameter Estimation & Population Inference